 If you're looking for a one-stop shop for automating your smart home routines, then Yonomi could be the answer.
-Offering a much richer array of controls than you'd get with HomeKit or Alexa, and with more ifs than IFTTT, Yonomi is a serious rival to Stringify – and a much easier one to use in our opinion.
+Offering a much richer array of controls than you'd get with HomeKit or Alexa, and with more ifs than IFTTT, Yonomi is a serious player in the smart home world.

 What to know more about Yonomi?
 Simply read on for all of the essential information.

 The free app ‚Äď available here for Android and here for iOS ‚Äď requires you to create an account to get started, but once you've got that out of the way much of the setting up is done automatically for you.

 Download the app and sign up when you are at home, using your home Wi-Fi network, and any compatible devices attached will be picked up when it initiates its first scan.

 These devices are referred to as Things in the Yonomi world and, to simply keep saying devices is actually misleading; Yonomi also allows you to sync up with cloud-based services such as Google Assistant and Amazon Alexa too.

 When you discover Things, some will automatically just work with Yonomi, but others will require you to sign-in and link up your two accounts.
 Some (we're looking at you Philips Hue) will also have you push an extra button to get everything dancing in time.